plettj/plett.dev/README.md

 ### License

 1. Feel free to use this repository as inspiration.
-2. Please don't copy the code directly.
+2. If cloning, please remove all my personal information before deploying.
 3. Crediting the author is appreciated.

-If you are cloning this repository, please remove all my personal information before you deploy.